HenryBcit/mdia1620-class-11-materials/activity/README.md

 - Do it again but without anyone to start you off

 ### Task
-Write a program that takes multiple distances (in kilometers or miles) and performs the following steps:
+Write a program that takes multiple distances (in kilometers or meters) and performs the following steps:
 1. Validate the input: Ensure that each distance entered is a valid number.
 If not, throw an error.
 2. Calculate the total distance: Sum up the total distance run.
 3. Format the result: Display a string that shows the total distance and the corresponding unit.
 If below 1000 use meters, if above, use kilometers.